trisulnsm/dinodoc/trisuldocs/docs/ug/edges/using.md

 The entry point into exploring the streaming graph database of Trisul is to select two items

-1. a *root vertex* from where you can enter the graph.
+1. a*root vertex*from where you can enter the graph.
 2. a time window

 All exploration is done in a tool called the “Edge Graph Explorer”.

 ## Enable Feature

-New installations of Trisul will already have *Edges* enabled.
-If you are upgrading an older install, ensure that you add the following line in [trisulProbeConfig.xml](/docs/ref/trisulconfig#edges)
+New installations of Trisul will already have*Edges*enabled.
+If you are upgrading an older install, ensure that you add the following line in[trisulProbeConfig.xml](/docs/ref/trisulconfig#edges)

 ```xml
 <Edges> <Enable>True</Enable> </Edges>